 - Doro 1360 mobile phone much louder than generic mobile phones with 35dB voice volume and 83dB ringer volume

 However, the answer is rarely straightforward because at Hearing Direct we are able to offer you so many high-quality models.

-You may also wish to check out: Phones for Seniors
+You may also wish to check out our blog post: Phones for Seniors

 Our range of devices offer a solution for everyone, and you may find the following suggestions and advice helpful.
 Our top tips on phones for hard of hearing people will help you find the right make and model to match your needs.